markfinger/python-js-host/README.md

 [![Build Status](https://travis-ci.org/markfinger/python-js-host.svg?branch=master)](https://travis-ci.org/markfinger/python-js-host)

-Python bindings to a [performant JavaScript environment](https://github.com/markfinger/js-host).
+Python bindings to [js-host](https://github.com/markfinger/js-host), an opinionated JavaScript layer which runs persistent environments built for performance and easy configuration.

 There are a variety of libraries which provide access to JS engines, PyExecJS et al, but they only provide basic functionality, suffer performance problems, and introduce setup overhead.
-This library hooks in to an opinionated JavaScript layer which runs persistent environments built for performance and easy configuration.
+This library hooks in to persistent environments which allow you to use the full power and performance of contemporary JS engines, as well as allowing you to easily take advantage of the enormous JavaScript ecosystem.

-In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify your workflow by automatically spawning hosts in the background.
+In [development](#usage-in-development), a [manager process](#jshostmanager) is provided to simplify your workflow by automatically spawning environments in the background.

 In [production](#usage-in-production), the same codebase is used to connect to environments which you can easily run under your own supervisor process.